 Oklahoma passed a cottage food law in 2013 (HB 1094 – The Home Bakery Act of 2013), which is a fairly restrictive law.
-Producers can only sell certain types of baked goods, and unlike most states, baked goods made with fresh fruit are not allowed.
-Sales are limited to $20,000 per year, but no license from the health department is required.
+Producers can only sell certain types of baked goods, and sales are limited to $20,000 per year, but no license from the health department is required.

 Unfortunately, producers may only sell at their home.
 This ruling has caused a lot of controversy because there is not language in the law to back it up, but the health department has taken a firm stand that that is their interpretation of the law.